 Berberine is one of these alkaloids, and some studies have shown that it has antioxidant effects on cell damage caused by free radicals.
 Free radicals are unstable atoms that can be harmful if they accumulate in the body, causing illness and aging.

 Cholesterol.
-The berberine compound found in barberry plants can help improve cholesterol levels as it may lessen low-density lipoprotein (LDL) cholesterol and triglycerides.
+The berberine compound found in barberry plants may help improve cholesterol levels as it might lessen low-density lipoprotein (LDL) cholesterol and triglycerides.
 LDL is the “bad” cholesterol because some of the LDL can enter artery walls.
 Triglycerides are a type of fat found in your blood.

 Congestive heart failure.
 Berberine may help improve the health of those with congestive heart failure, a condition in which your heart muscle doesn’t pump enough blood.
 A study of 156 adults with congestive heart failure found that those who were given 1.2 to 2 grams of berberine a day showed improvement in their exercise ability and how their heart pumped blood.
 Fewer of those given berberine died compared to those given placebos.